 - Being cooped up is never fun.
 You’ll want to finish out your basement to support some type of activity for everyone to get involved in.
 It can be quite boring and difficult to spend a lot of time waiting.
 Make sure that the remodeling plan includes fun activities for the family.
 Basement finishing can include carpeting and seating so the family can comfortably play board games or cards if electric power is lost.
 Plus, you’ll always have the extra space to use at other times.

 - You may want to have propane or gas hooked up to your basement area if you don’t already.
-If electricity is down during a snow storm, a fuel operated heater can keep you warm.
+If electricity is down during a snowstorm, a fuel operated heater can keep you warm.
 Make sure your Southwest Chicago remodeling contractor can go over the different options available for heating your basement space in the event that the power goes down.
-Also consider a small sink and countertop with a gas burner built-in to use for heating food.
+Also, consider a small sink and countertop with a gas burner built-in to use for heating food.

 There are many things you can do with your basement to make it comfortable and functional when hunkering down.
 Just remember that your basement can serve more than one purpose if you plan the remodeling right.
-You can use it for storage, extra every-day living space, and for emergency storm sheltering all at the same time.
+You can use it for storage, extra every-day living space, and for an emergency, storm sheltering all at the same time.

 Professional Southwest Chicago basement finishing experts like ours at Allpro Contracting will have lots of ideas that will be useful.
 Your basement remodeling project should always allow you to use the space when you need to, but it’s also important to use it for emergency situations as well.
-Don’t get caught unprepared during a winter snow storm in Southwest Chicago!
+Don’t get caught unprepared during a winter snowstorm in Southwest Chicago!